isomerpages/psd-corp/press-room/parliamentary-replies/_posts/2014-10-08-post-Public Service scholarships awarded for engineering courses.md

 description: ""
 image: ""
 ---
+##### Written Reply to Parliamentary Question on Public Service scholarships awarded for engineering courses

 **Parliamentary Sitting: 8 October 2014**

 Er Dr Lee Bee Wah: To ask the Prime Minister given that since 2006 no President Scholar has applied to major in engineering (a) whether this trend is of concern to the Government; (b) what are the reasons for the apparent lack of interest among top scholars to study engineering; (c) whether there will be any action taken to rectify this situation; and (d) whether this trend will result in a shortage of engineers.